 Cold therapy how-to: Submerge your body up to your shoulders in a large full immersion tub with ice and water, a cold swimming pool or a cold ice water bath.
 Splash cold water on your face.
 Apply a cold washcloth to the face.
 Go outdoors in cold weather wearing minimal clothing such as shorts and a tank top.
 End your shower with 60 seconds of cold water.

-—Fasting: close the kitchen and stop eating no later than 7pm (earlier if possible) and do not eat until 7am the next morning
+🔷—Time restricted feeding (fasting): close up the kitchen and stop eating no later than 7pm (earlier if possible) and do not eat until 7am the next morning

-—Social engaging behaviors – looking into the eyes of your child, a dear friend, a pet or a loved one with a deep sense of connectedness
+🔷—Social engaging behaviors – looking into the eyes of your child, a dear friend, a pet or a loved one with a deep sense of love and connectedness